-- (1) The pro forma basic and diluted net income (loss) per share reflects the issuance of common stock upon the automatic conversion of all outstanding shares of our preferred stock upon the closing of this offering, assuming all such shares of preferred stock had been converted to common stock for all periods in which such shares of preferred stock were outstanding. - (2) Pro forma consolidated balance sheet data give effect to the automatic conversion of all outstanding shares of preferred stock into an aggregate of 16,955,790 shares of common stock upon the closing of this offering and the net issue exercise of Series D-2 preferred stock warrants into an aggregate of 42,444 shares of common stock (in the event that all outstanding warrants are exercised on a cash basis, shares of common stock issuable upon exercise of the warrants would be 180,784 and the Company would receive additional cash proceeds of approximately \$2.2 million). - (3) Pro forma as adjusted consolidated balance sheet data give additional effect to the issuance of 5,000,000 shares of common stock at the initial offering price of \$16.00 per share, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+- (1) The pro forma basic and diluted net income (loss) per share reflects the issuance of common stock upon the automatic conversion of all outstanding shares of our preferred stock upon the closing of this offering, assuming all such shares of preferred stock had been converted to common stock for all periods in which such shares of preferred stock were outstanding. - (2) Pro forma consolidated balance sheet data give effect to the automatic conversion of all outstanding shares of preferred stock into an aggregate of 16,955,790 shares of common stock upon the closing of this offering and the net issue exercise of Series D-2 preferred stock warrants into an aggregate of 42,444 shares of common stock (in the event that all outstanding warrants are exercised on a cash basis, shares of common stock issuable upon exercise of the warrants would be 180,784 and the Company would receive additional cash proceeds of approximately \$2.2 million). - (3) Pro forma as adjusted consolidated balance sheet data give additional effect to the issuance of 5,000,000 shares of common stock at an initial offering price of \$16.00 per share, the estimated price set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+A \$1.00 increase or decrease in the assumed initial public offering price of \$16.00 per share, the estimated price set forth on the cover page of this prospectus, would increase or decrease total stockholders' equity (deficit) and total capitalization on a pro forma as adjusted basis by approximately \$4.7 million, assuming that the number of shares offered, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.